Chelsea, Arsenal or PSG - Where next for Lille’s €45m-rated Canada star David?

 David is playing a pivotal role in Canada's World Cup qualification campaign, his five goals part of the reason why the Canucks presently sit top of the CONCACAF standings.

-His incredible strike against Honduras, which made team-mate Alphonso Davies completely lose his mind – it's no wonder the world's biggest clubs are circling.
+His incredible strike against Honduras, which made team-mate Alphonso Davies completely lose his mind, demonstrates why it's no wonder the world's biggest clubs are circling.

 The 22-year-old forward has already emerged as one of the game's top young stars, then, but now David is tasked with taking that next step.